-Inter Milan drops 1st points in 1-1 draw at Lazio
+Inter Milan drops first points in 1-1 draw at Lazio

-MILAN (AP) — Inter Milan dropped its first points of the season as it drew 1-1 at Lazio in Serie A on Sunday, in a match that saw both teams reduced to 10 men late on.
+Inter Milan dropped its first points of the season as it drew 1-1 at Lazio in Serie A on Sunday, in a match that saw both teams reduced to 10 men late on.

 Earlier, Atalanta made it three wins out of three with a 5-2 victory over Cagliari.

-Juventus was supposed to be playing Napoli later but Gennaro Gattuso’s team has not left Naples after two of its players tested positive for the coronavirus.
+Juventus was supposed to be playing Napoli but Gennaro Gattuso’s team remained in Naples after two of its players tested positive for the coronavirus.

-League authorities and Juventus have indicated the game should go ahead, raising the prospect of Napoli being handed a 3-0 loss by the league judge for failing to show.
+League authorities and Juventus have indicated that the game should have gone ahead, raising the prospect of Napoli being handed a 3-0 loss by the league judge for failing to show.

 In Rome, Lazio was still smarting from a 4-1 defeat at home to Atalanta and was beset by injury problems.

-It lost two more players to injury during the first half and also conceded the opener in the 30th minute when Ivan Perisic cut in from the left and managed to get the ball to Lautaro Martínez who turned and fired into bottom left corner.
+It lost two more players to injury during the first half and also conceded the opener in the 30th minute when Ivan Perisic cut in from the left and managed to get the ball to Lautaro Martínez who turned and fired into the bottom left corner.

 Martínez has scored in all three of Inter’s matches this season.